nucleartide/AR-Developer-Guide/Readme.md

 I'm a freelance developer focused on mobile AR. 👨🏻‍💻 Check out my freelance portfolio at https://jasont.co/portfolio/.

-If you're looking for dev help, drop me a line at `jasontu4@gmail.com`.
+If you're looking for dev help on AR projects, drop me a line at `jasontu4@gmail.com`.